Skip to content

 (Discharge after a termination of pregnancy (TOP), miscarriage, delivery or cryotherapy treatment for a cervical ectropion will need managing differently)

-There are a wide number of differential diagnoses for vaginal discharge especially in someone who is or has been sexually active.
-Having a sense of the probability of each of the causes, based largely on history can really help to identify the causes.
+There are many differential diagnoses for vaginal discharge, especially in someone who is or has been sexually active.
+Having a sense of the probability of each of the causes, based largely on history, can really help to identify the causes.

 Should we swab everyone presenting with a discharge?